51riu5/pay3_assignment1/README.md

 ## Deployment

-This app can be deployed to Vercel, Netlify, or GitHub Pages.
+This app is deployed to Vercel

 ### Vercel (recommended)